Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 ### Binary format

 Unlike human readable text, the binary format is designed for machines, ensuring that it can be quickly decoded and executed.
-FOr example, the following code in C:
+For example, the following code in C:

 ```c
 int add(int a, int b) {